lastboy/package-script/README.md

 #### Since version 0.0.3
 * An admin configuration property that enables(default)/disables the admin cli prompt
-* An spawnopt configuration property that is the spawn options
+* A spawnopt configuration property that is the spawn options

 #### Reference